textpattern/textpattern/sites/README.txt

 Step 4: There is no step 4!
 ---------------------------

-But if you want to to set up additional sites, simply repeat steps 1 through 3 for each site.
+If you want to to set up additional sites, simply repeat steps 1 through 3 for each site.
 Your sites directory layout will look like the following:

     multi-site-basedir/